Foreign relations of the Holy See: History

 U.S. President Donald Trump and First Lady Melania Trump meet with Pope Francis in 2017.

 Since medieval times the episcopal see of Rome has been recognized as a sovereign entity.
 Earlier, there were papal representatives (apocrisiarii) to the Emperors of Constantinople, beginning in 453, but they were not thought of as ambassadors.
 In the eleventh century the sending of papal representatives to princes, on a temporary or permanent mission, became frequent.
 In the fifteenth century it became customary for states to accredit permanent resident ambassadors to the Pope in Rome.
 The first permanent papal nunciature was established in 1500 in Venice.
 Their number grew in the course of the sixteenth century to thirteen, while internuncios (representatives of second rank) were sent to less-powerful states.
 After enjoying a brilliant period in the first half of the seventeenth century, papal diplomacy declined after the Peace of Westphalia in 1648, being assailed especially by royalists and Gallicans, and the number of functioning nuncios was reduced to two in the time of Napoleon, although in the same period, in 1805, Prussia became the first Protestant state to send an ambassador to Rome.
 There was a revival after the Congress of Vienna in 1815, which, while laying down that, in general, the order of precedence between ambassadors would be determined by the date of their arrival, allowed special precedence to be given to the nuncio, by which he would always be the dean of the diplomatic corps.

 In spite of the extinction of the Papal States in 1870, and the consequent loss of territorial sovereignty, and in spite of some uncertainty among jurists as to whether it could continue to act as an independent personality in international matters, the Holy See continued in fact to exercise the right to send and receive diplomatic representatives, maintaining relations with states that included the major powers of Russia, Prussia, and Austria-Hungary.
 Countries continued to receive nuncios as diplomatic representatives of full rank, and where, in accordance with the decision of the 1815 Congress of Vienna, the Nuncio was not only a member of the Diplomatic Corps but its dean, this arrangement continued to be accepted by the other ambassadors.

+The Holy See's loss of the Papal States to Italy in the 1870s was a factor in the Holy See's orientation towards soft power.
+The Holy See developed its relations with an increasing number of states.
+Particularly during the Papacy of Leo XIII, the Holy See sought to regain international standing by positioning itself as an arbiter of international disputes.
+Leo XIII prioritized common interests between the Holy See and the European colonial powers, tacitly supporting ecclesiastical colonization of Church missions along national lines.